bisforboman/exjobb/Weekly/week35.md

 ## What has been done

 ### Tasks
 * Written and tested what I think is a proper correctness property.
-The output from testing is a bit confusing but from what I see it seems correct.
-Going to include the output next meeting.

 ### Thesis
 * Done a detailed outline and begun to add text to some core parts.